-For example, Reels, IGTVs, social media Lives and storytelling can be leveraged to engage with consumers during mega-sales.
-By using Facebook and Instagram Lives, your audience can follow you from a phone, computer or connected TV and interact with you.
-Leaving you direct feedback, leaving comments and asking questions.
-This interaction creates a proximity between the brand and the consumer which is of utmost importance.
+For example, Reels, IGTVs, social media Lives, and storytelling can be leveraged to engage with consumers during mega-sales.
+By using Facebook and Instagram Lives, your audience can follow you from a phone, computer, or connected TV and interact with you.
+Leaving you direct feedback, leaving comments, and asking questions.
+This interaction creates proximity between the brand and the consumer which is of utmost importance.

-Experts can also share their top tops, give advice, provide demonstrations of products, host online fashion shows and even invite guest influencers or celebrities on these Lives.
+Experts can also share their top tips, give advice, provide demonstrations of products, host online fashion shows, and even invite guest influencers or celebrities on these Lives.
 These are all great ways to showcase hero products or announce new product drops.
-Encouraging consumers to buy online and in real time by creating a viral sensation.
+Encouraging consumers to buy online and in real-time by creating a viral sensation.

 After a live event, you might even repurpose the content.
-Perhaps taking the best moments and transforming it into a video ad.
+Perhaps taking the best moments and transforming them into a video ad.
 From this, you can then retarget viewers with Facebook and Instagram.